SurajNate/IMB-Vector-Database-Projects-AI-Recommendation-Systems-Work/README.md

 By the end of the course, students will have:

-Developed a practical application using skills from previous modules.
+-Developed a practical application using skills from previous modules.
-Gained experience evaluating projects using a structured rubric.
+-Gained experience evaluating projects using a structured rubric.
-Demonstrated comprehension of the final project through a graded quiz.
+-Demonstrated comprehension of the final project through a graded quiz.
-Understood the purpose and functionality of the Hugging Face community and tools.
+-Understood the purpose and functionality of the Hugging Face community and tools.
-This hands-on module strengthens students' technical abilities and their understanding of AI-driven recommendation systems.
+-This hands-on module strengthens students' technical abilities and their understanding of AI-driven recommendation systems.